 Described as a mad scientist's penny arcade, a scientific funhouse, and an experimental laboratory all rolled into one, the Exploratorium is regarded as the world’s foremost interactive science museum.
 With more than 650 hands-on exhibits that ignite curiosity and transform the way people learn, visitors of all ages can play, observe, and discover.
 Visit the Exploratorium at Pier 15 during the daytime or on an adults-only Thursday evening to expand your mind and soak in San Francisco Bay and cityscape views.

 - Leo Villareal's Buckyball

 More than 4,500 LED nodes illuminate the pentagonal and hexagonal structures of Buckyball, a 25-foot sculpture located outside the front entrance to the Exploratorium.
-Inspired by the work of inventor Buckminster Fuller, Buckyball is free to visit through February 2018.
+Inspired by the work of inventor Buckminster Fuller, Buckyball is free to visit as you walk along the Embarcadero.

 - After Dark Thursdays at the Exploratorium

 Every Thursday, The Exploratorium keeps the doors open past its regular 5 p.m. closing to host After Dark events.
 Visitors can enjoy an array of unique programs and can experience the museum's 650-plus hands-on exhibits in an adults-only environment.